-Carrie DeJesus started consistently practicing yoga in 2010 with the hopes of creating a more balanced life.
-During that time, Carrie was starting a new career as a lawyer while fumbling her way through the early years of motherhood.
-Once she committed to weekly yoga classes, though, she began to notice a difference in the way she treated her clients, her family and herself.
-Yoga gave her a way to navigate her life by orienting all the moving parts around her practice and providing some much-needed stability.
+I started consistently practicing yoga in 2010 with the hopes of creating a more balanced life.
+During that time, I was starting a new career as a lawyer while fumbling her way through the early years of motherhood.
+Once I committed to weekly yoga classes, though, I began to notice a difference in the way I treated my clients, my family and myself.
+Yoga gave me a way to navigate my life by orienting all the moving parts around my practice and providing some much-needed stability.

-Seeking to advance her own practice, Carrie completed her 200-hour Vinyasa Krama certification at YogaLove in Yardley, PA in 2012.
-Shortly before teacher training ended, she learned she was expecting her second daughter.
-She began teaching while pregnant and was inspired to earn her Prenatal Yoga certification through A New Light Yoga & Wellness in 2014.
-Carrie has continued her studies by taking trainings in meditation, the subtle body, hands-on-assists, anatomy & physiology, restorative yoga, yoga therapy, yoga philosophy and Ayurveda.
-She also studies yogic texts and regularly commits to sadhanas under the direction of her teachers.
+Seeking to advance my own practice, I completed a 200-hour Vinyasa Krama certification at YogaLove in Yardley, PA in 2012.
+Shortly before teacher training ended, I learned I was expecting my second daughter.
+I began teaching while pregnant and was inspired to earn my Prenatal Yoga certification through A New Light Yoga & Wellness in 2014.

-Carrie considers herself a householder (a yoga practitioner grounded in the responsibilities of marriage, home and family) and weaves her practice around her roles of partner, provider and caretaker.
-As a teacher, Carrie seeks to hold space for students to dig deep into their own practices and discover ways yoga can serve them in their lives.
+I consider myself a householder (a yoga practitioner grounded in the responsibilities of marriage, home and family) and weave my practice around the roles of partner, provider and caretaker.
+As a teacher, I seek to hold space for students to dig deep into their own practices and discover ways yoga can serve them in their lives.